2030s Depression

 Succession and ownership transition are crucial elements of strategic business planning.
 With economic turbulence forecasted for the 2030s, business owners should take steps to prepare themselves.
 With thoughtful planning and a clear blueprint, you can position yourself and business to achieve optimal results and satisfy your retirement goals.

-To hear more on this topic, join ITR Economist Lauren Saidel-Baker and I during a complementary webinar where we will discuss the general outlook for the economy, M&A activity, and how to ensure your business is well-positioned for a sale now or in the future.
+To hear more on this topic, listen to ITR Economist Lauren Saidel-Baker and I during a complementary webinar where we discuss the general outlook for the economy, M&A activity, and how to ensure your business is well-positioned for a sale now or in the future.